-Though not announced at WWDC with the rest of the iOS 12 features, Apple’s new mobile OS will bring big improvements to Apple Maps.
-Apple has spent years working on a massive project to replace all its third-party map data with its own super high-resolution data, together with tools to make map changes much more quickly, and features to incorporate completely anonymous data from millions of iPhone users.
+Though not announced at WWDC with the rest of the iOS 12 features, Apple’s new mobile OS brings big improvements to Apple Maps.
+Apple has spent years working on a massive project to replace all its third-party map data with its own super high-resolution data, together with tools to make map changes much more quickly and features to incorporate completely anonymous data from millions of iPhone users.

-These Maps changes will roll out first to the San Francisco Bay area with iOS 12 beta 3, and expanding to Northern California this fall and then other regions over the following year.
-So many of you won’t see these dramatic improvements right when iOS 12 is released, but if you upgrade your device, you’ll eventually see a sudden and massive improvement to your local Maps experience.
+These Maps changes will roll out first to the San Francisco Bay area with iOS 12 beta 3, and expand to Northern California this fall and then other regions over the following year.
+Therefore, many of you won’t see these dramatic improvements right when you update to iOS 12, but you’ll eventually see a sudden and massive improvement to your local Maps experience.

 Augmented reality and the Measure app

 Users can also try the all-new Measure app to measure the dimensions of physical objects using AR.
 You just trace the sides of an object to find out how long they are.
-It can also detect rectangles automatically and tell you the dimensions.
+It can also detect rectangles automatically and tell you the dimensions and area.

 For developers, ARKit 2.0 will enable improved face tracking, more realistic rendering, as well as shared experiences, which means AR games can now support multiplayer modes.
 Both players can see the same objects on their own devices, and those objects can have persistence so they reappear in the same place the next time you use the same app.